-By promoting more dynamic, profitable and technologically efficient entrepreneurial practices, EE has been vigorously developed and gaining more and more attention from the various elements of the ecosystem - researchers, educational entities, organizations, governments, among others - in the world ([36]];[37];[37]).
+By promoting more dynamic, profitable and technologically efficient entrepreneurial practices, EE has been vigorously developed and gaining more and more attention from the various elements of the ecosystem - researchers, educational entities, organizations, governments, among others - in the world ([35]];[36]).

-Regarding the training conceived in the EE process, the various and multiple advances, innovations and the latent incorporation of information and communication technology resources that intend to favor the growth of interconnections, interactions and complementarities of the entrepreneur's operating environment, contributed to the beginning of a rupture of disconnected and independent teaching techniques towards more productive, agile, sustainable forms, seen as a "virtuous circle", capable of promoting the economic progress of its actors ([38];[7]).
+Regarding the training conceived in the EE process, the various and multiple advances, innovations and the latent incorporation of information and communication technology resources that intend to favor the growth of interconnections, interactions and complementarities of the entrepreneur's operating environment, contributed to the beginning of a rupture of disconnected and independent teaching techniques towards more productive, agile, sustainable forms, seen as a "virtuous circle", capable of promoting the economic progress of its actors ([37];[6]).

-Considering the problems faced by the Covid 19 pandemic and its variants and observing the presented context, the new programs, the revisions, the modernization and the insertion of digital tools in the EE can be understood as improvements driven by the current digital or knowledge economy facilitating the decisions that permeate the lives, relationships, businesses of current entrepreneurs or the future entrepreneurial intention fostered in universities and other institutions ([8];[9];[10];[11]).
+Considering the problems faced by the Covid 19 pandemic and its variants and observing the presented context, the new programs, revisions, modernization and insertion of digital tools in EE can be understood as improvements driven by the current digital or knowledge economy facilitating the decisions that permeate the lives, relationships, businesses of current entrepreneurs or the future entrepreneurial intention fostered in universities and other institutions ([7];[8];[9];[10]).

-Motivated by such transformations, the following research question emerged: what factors directly influence training for entrepreneurship 4.0?
+Motivated by such transformations, the following research question emerged: Which factors directly influence training for entrepreneurship 4.0?
 To answer this question, a survey was carried out with 150 entrepreneurs from the 5 regions (North, Northeast, Midwest, Southeast and South) of Brazil.
-In this sense, this study, based on data from a previous study [2], aims to understand some of the factors that directly influence training for entrepreneurship 4.0 as a new vector of growth and development in Brazilian regions.
+In this sense, this study, based on data from a previous study, aims to understand some of the factors that directly influence training for entrepreneurship 4.0 as a new vector of growth and development in Brazilian regions.